aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 1. Performance: JSR's API architecture requires us to create a FOD per file of a dependency (not per package, like NPM).
 This provides great granular caching, but terrible performance when fetching, since the disc IO quickly gets out of hand, with big JSR packages with hundreds of files.
+I actually tested this, and a fetch with many jsr dependencies could really take a few minutes, compared to the seconds it takes now.
 1. Nix compatability: Type file imports (which are not supported anyway, due to their complexity) cannot work with this feature, since there are no hashes for them in the lock-file, and some type files may only become known in the